-The Z1 Black Sisal Net pendant has a handcrafted black bamboo frame, which is sheathed in an infinite swath of hand-knitted black sisal from Swaziland, the fabric shades created in local collaborative workshops by women whose lives are being uplifted by the effort.
+The Z1 Black Sisal Net pendant has a handcrafted black bamboo frame, which is covered in hand-knitted black sisal from Swaziland.
+The fabric is created in local collaborative workshops by women whose lives are being uplifted by the effort.
 The fabric is gathered around the frame by hand and cinched at the ends.
-The sheer quality of the delicately woven shade allows the light to cast intricate textural shadows on surrounding surfaces.
-Ay Illuminate’s design team—Ay Lin Heinen and Nelson Sepulveda—work with artisans to dream up these luminous creations.
-These fixtures are “handmade” in the truest sense of the word so longer lead-times may apply and slight variations in the profiles of each pendant may exist.
+The textural quality of the knitted shade filters the emitted light to cast soft patterns on surrounding surfaces.
+This fixture is handmade in the truest sense of the word.

 Hardwired fixture; professional installation strongly recommended.